humnahfaisal/InstaVibe-socialmedia-sql-project/README.md

 A mini social-media platform, modeled entirely in SQL, built to answer the same questions real platforms like Instagram or TikTok ask about their users every day: which content is going viral, who are the most influential creators, who follows whom, and which followers are actually inactive "ghosts."

-This project was built from scratch — schema design, sample data, and every query — as a hands-on way to practice relational database design and intermediate-to-advanced SQL.
+This project was built from scratch; schema design, sample data, and every query, as a hands-on way to practice relational database design and intermediate-to-advanced SQL.

----

 ## Why This Project

 Most SQL practice involves isolated exercises.
 InstaVibe instead simulates a real, connected product — a social app — so that every query answers an actual business question instead of just demonstrating syntax.
 It mirrors the kind of analysis a Data Analyst at a social media or content company would actually be asked to do.

----

 ## Database Schema